 Cerebra - a Parent's Guide

-The guide, from charity Cerebra, is for parents with children and young people with learning disabilities and autism.
+The guides, from charity Cerebra, are for parents with children and young people with learning disabilities and autism.
 And covers a range of topics including:

 - how to make your home and mobile internet safe